-Young Carers Awareness Day is an annual event, organised by Carers Trust, and is taking place on 30 January 2020.
+Young Carers Awareness Day raises awareness of the challenges faced by young carers and campaigns for greater support for them.
+It's an annual event, led by Carers Trust, and this year it took place on 30 January 2020.

 Recent research shows that one in five secondary school children may be a young carer.
 For many, their caring journey begins at a much younger age.
 Caring for someone can be very isolating, worrying and stressful.
 For young carers, this can negatively impact on their experiences and outcomes in education, having a lasting effect on their life chances.

 Through the Count Me In! campaign Carers Trust is calling on compulsory education providers to do more to proactively identify young carers and to ensure that they receive the recognition and support they deserve.

 On Young Carers Awareness Day our supporters got involved on social media with #CountMeIn and #YoungCarersAwarenessDay.

 Have a look at just some of the impact of Young Carers Awareness Day 2020.